zxl1924/CleanDataProject/CodeBook.md

 Introduction.

-The script project.R performs the 5 steps described in the course project's definition.
+The script run_analysis.R performs the 5 steps described in the course project's definition.

 First, dataset is downloaded through the given website.
 I unzip the file and read Features, Activity_labels, training datasets as well as test datasets into r script.